AccelerateNetworks/DeepSpeech_Frontend/README.md

 ## Things to improve
 * Queue for recordings to be processed
-* Figure out why webrtcvad is dumping binary and time increments in the console output.
-Not useful for our usecase
 * Add endpoints that act like standard proprietary HTTP voice endpoints (making this a drop in replacement)
 * Add GPU support